heatherThida/LAB_70/Lab1/README.md

 ##Steps to follow for all three programs:

 1. Create the .cpp files
-2. Compile the programs using the -g switch, e.g. g++ -g <file>.cpp -o <file> 3.
-Invoke gdb.
-4. Add to a report the steps you used to debug 5.
-Fix the problems
+2. Compile the programs using the -g switch, e.g. g++ -g <file>.cpp -o <file>
+3. Invoke gdb.
+4. Add to a report the steps you used to debug
+5. Fix the problems

 ##Submission
 Create the fixed programs and the report and submit as one file using camino.
-Your username is the same as your Design Center username, and your password is the last seven digits of your ID.